-Academic literature in this field can be grouped into three major approaches:

-Energy Transition and Geopolitics:
+Academic literature in this field can be grouped into three major approaches: Energy Transition and Geopolitics; Impact of Renewable Energy Megaprojects and Electrical Interconnectors and Energy Security:

-Research such as that by Overland (2019) and Hafner et al. (2018) analyzes how the decarbonization of the global energy system impacts the balance of power between energy-producing and consuming countries.

-It is argued that dependence on key resources such as lithium and cobalt may generate new geopolitical tensions, shifting dependence from oil and gas towards strategic minerals for renewable energy (GEOPOLITICS OF CRITICAL MINERALS IN RENEWABLE ENERGY SUPPLY CHAINS).
+In the first case, research such as that by Overland (2019) and Hafner et al. (2018) analyzes how the decarbonization of the global energy system impacts the balance of power between energy-producing and consuming countries.
+It is argued that dependence on key resources such as lithium and cobalt may generate new geopolitical tensions, shifting dependence from oil and gas towards strategic minerals for renewable energy.
+On the second approach, some studies have analyzed different megaprojects such as Desertec, a solar interconnection plan in North Africa, highlighting how geopolitical factors and economic asymmetries led to its failure (Patt et al., 2013).
+Other researchers have studied projects such as the Gansu Wind Farm in China, pointing out the technological and political challenges facing large-scale renewable energy expansion.

-Impact of Renewable Energy Megaprojects:

-Some studies have evaluated the impact of megaprojects such as Desertec, a solar interconnection plan in North Africa, highlighting how geopolitical factors and economic asymmetries led to its failure (Patt et al., 2013).

-Other works have studied projects such as the Gansu Wind Farm in China, pointing out the technological and political challenges facing large-scale renewable energy expansion (Youwei, 2015).

-Electrical Interconnectors and Energy Security:

-The literature also examines how electrical interconnection projects, such as the Australia-Asia PowerLink, can strengthen energy security in regions dependent on fossil fuels, like Southeast Asia.
+Finally, the last group of the literature also examines how electrical interconnection projects, such as the Australia-Asia PowerLink, can strengthen energy security in regions dependent on fossil fuels, like Southeast Asia.
 However, authors such as Goldthau and Westphal (2019) warn about the risks of new energy dependencies between interconnected countries.